 Noncancerous growths due to irritation are relatively common and, if necessary, can be removed by surgery.
 In 10 to 40% of people, noncancerous growths on the gums reappear because the irritant remains.
 Occasionally such irritation, particularly if it persists over a long period of time, can lead to precancerous changes.

 Cysts (hollow, fluid-filled swellings) of many types cause jaw pain and swelling.
 Often they are next to an impacted wisdom tooth and can destroy considerable areas of the jawbone as they expand.
 Certain types of cysts are more likely to recur after surgical removal.
-Various types of cysts may also develop in the floor of the mouth.
-Often, these cysts are surgically removed because they make swallowing uncomfortable or because they are unattractive.
+Various types of cysts may develop in the floor of the mouth.
+Often, cysts are surgically removed because they make swallowing uncomfortable or because they are unattractive.
 By far the most common cyst occurs in the lip and is called a mucocele or mucus retention cyst.
 It is usually the result of accidentally biting the (lower) lip and occurs when saliva draining into the mouth from a minor salivary gland is blocked.
 Most mucoceles disappear in a week or two but can be surgically removed if annoying.

 Odontomas are overgrowths of tooth-forming cells that look like either small, misshapen extra teeth or a large mass of tooth material.
 In children, they may get in the way of normal teeth coming in.
 In adults, they may push teeth out of alignment.
 If odontomas grow large, they may cause the upper or lower jaw to become enlarged as well.
 They are usually removed surgically.